 a.
 Parking shall be provided in accordance with the requirements of the zoning ordinance.
 Shared parking facilities are encouraged.
-Parking lots should be sited on rear or side elevations, and screened with appropriate fencing landscaping.
+Parking lots should be sited on rear or side elevations, and screened with appropriate fencing or landscaping.
 Surface parking located on the side elevation of building shall be limited to one double loaded aisle.
-The lavout and screening of lots should minimize direct views of parked An example of appropriate screening of parking lots should provide a reasonable amount of elements for this purpose.
+The layout and screening of lots should minimize direct views of parkedAn example of appropriate screening of parking lots vehicles from streets and sidewalks, and includes vegetation and fencing, two acceptable should provide a reasonable amount of elements for this purpose.